 Determinations regarding independence do not change any Director's obligations in managing any conflict of interest.
 Directors have a continuing obligation to avoid any action, position or interest which conflicts (or may be perceived to conflict) with their position as a Director of the Company.
-In particular, the Board is cognisant of Mr Barro's interest in Barro Group Pty Ltd.
+In particular, the Board is cognisant of potential conflicts involving the Barro Group of companies.